 Well to TankMany of the factors we use include “Well to Tank” emissions.
 These are the emissions associated with extraction, refining and transportation of raw fuel prior to its usage.
 Including WTT emissions in the total figure adds approximately 10% to the base emissions factors, but helps to give a more realistic idea of the full impact of our use of fossil fuels.

 BaselinesOur database contains factors going back to 2016, allowing you to calculate footprints from the beginning of 2017 – this is in order to allow organisations to establish a baseline for their calculations against which future footprints can be compared.
 (Prior to 2016 the BEIS factors don't cover all the areas we wanted to include in the calculator.)
 If you have complete data for a previous year that covers all five calculator categories you could use that to calculate a baseline and track your progress over a known baseline.
 If that baseline comes from a year when you weren't really thinking about energy saving or other carbon footprint reducing activities, even better!

 Emissions CalculationsIn calculating emissions for footprints the calculator uses a “sliding window” on the set of factors mentioned above.
-Depending on the start point (month and year) for your footprint, th calculator will use the appropriate year's factors based on the expiry date of the BEIS factors.
+Depending on the start point (month and year) for your footprint, the calculator will use the appropriate year's factors based on BEIS advice: